Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Hand and stick mixers

-If you’re looking for something a little smaller that won’t take up as much cupboard space, you may want to consider a hand mixer.
+If you’re looking for something a little smaller that takes up less cupboard space, you could consider a hand mixer.
 These handheld appliances often have twin beaters and are handy for light-duty tasks like whipping cream or preparing cakes and mousses.
 They’re best suited for occasional bakers and those who aren’t sure whether spending big dough on a stand mixer is worth it.

-However, they’re not as powerful as stand mixers and come with fewer attachments and features.
+However, they’re less powerful than stand mixers and come with fewer attachments and features.
 Hand mixers are the most compact option available and are easy to use and usually feature several attachments.

 How to compare kitchen mixers

-Before buying a mixer, you’ll need to think about the type of cooking you do and the amount of money you want to spend.
-This should help you narrow down your choices to a range of suitable models, and you can then compare your options based on a number of key features.
-Factors you should consider include the following:
+Before buying a mixer, narrow down your choices to a range of suitable models to compare your options based on their key features.
+Factors to consider include the following:

 |The good||The bad|